 C – T-Test – 8 x 1 [45 secs rest]

 D – DB split squat jumps – 6 x 3 per side [45 secs rest]

-But, it’s not just how powerful you can generate this type of movement pattern, it’s also about how conditioned you are in this movement pattern so that you can keep these elements strong for all three periods (even if you’re shorthanded).
+But it’s not just how powerful you can generate this type of movement pattern.
+It’s also about how conditioned you are in this movement pattern to keep these elements strong for all three periods (even if you’re shorthanded).

 Hockey Conditioning Workout With Core Finisher

 A – Split squat jumps – 8 x 2 per side [25 secs rest]

 B – Backpedal sprints – 10 x 15 yd (backpedal 5 yds to start line then sprint to 10 yd line) – [25 secs rest]

 C – Standing broad jump – 8 x 4 – [15 secs rest]

 D1 – Bicycle abs x 10 per side [0 secs rest]

 D2 – Reverse crunches x 15 [0 secs rest]